SimFin/simfin/FUTURE.md

 -   Helper-function for calculating per-share numbers e.g. Sales Per Share and Earnings Per Share.

--   Helper-function for calculating growth-rates e.g. Sales Growth.

--   Helper-function for calculating returns and annualized returns.

 -   Helper-functions for calculating ROA / ROE / Profit Margin / etc.

 -   Tutorial for a simple stock-screener using 'shareprices-latest'